Six Flags New England’s new Bonzai Pipelines

 - Translucent tubing for 50 feet, then pitch black until the runout.

-Bonzai Pipelines are being made by an American company known as SplashTacular.
+The Bonzai Pipelines are being made by an American water slide manufacturer known as SplashTacular.
 They have recently been making some very innovative slide designs and Bonzai Pipelines is no exception.
-This will be SplashTacular”s first major project with Six Flags.
+This will be SplashTacular’s first major project with Six Flags.
 The model name for Bonzai Pipelines is DownUnder.
-SplashTacular has released their own renderings of the slide complex and you can see how truly unique it will be.

-Six people will load simultaneously into the launching capsule.
+With Bonzai Pipelines, six people will load simultaneously into the launching capsule.
 Then the lifeguard will push a button and all six riders will drop at once – into their twisting, looping slide path.
-As you can see in the above pictures, immediately after the free fall you are thrown into translucent tubing.
+As you can see in the above rendering, immediately after the free fall you are thrown into translucent tubing.
 Then it transforms into tubing which will make the rest of the slide experience pitch black.
 Here is a quick video to show off what the slide is going to be like.
 You really get a sense of how the drop capsules function.

 As you can see in the aforementioned picture, there is a huge section labeled “Grassy Area (Future Water Feature.)”
 SFNE is taking the opportunity of adding Bonzai Pipelines to prep the whole south side of the water park for another expansion in the future.
 That whole gravel area between the entry road to the employee lot and Hurricane Harbor will be gone next season.
 In the future, hopefully more slides will be there.
 This is why adding Bonzai Pipelines to the spot they are putting it in is really smart.
 Much smarter than replacing Thomas Town with a water park expansion.